 Repeat this whole process (starting at Step 4) for the other two miters, labeled “B”.
 Remember, for these two you will be playing with the adjustment screw on the other side of the sander.

 Math Warning: a quick note about trigonometry (OPTIONAL)!

-This process was concerned with angles, not distances, but since angles are harder to measure with any precision we had to convert.
-When you take the ratio of the two perpendicular sides (the sides that are 90° apart) of a right triangle containing the angle you are interested in, that’s called the tangent of that angle, and you can have a good calculator app on your phone find it for you (for my Droid, I found RealCalc Plus by Quartic Software at the Play Store and was happy to pay $3.50.
+This process concerned angles, not distances, but since angles are harder to measure with any precision, we had to convert.
+When you take the ratio of the two perpendicular sides (the sides that are 90° apart) of a right triangle containing the angle you are interested in, that’s called the tangent of that angle.
+You can have a good calculator app on your phone find it for you (for my Droid, I found RealCalc Plus by Quartic Software at the Play Store and was happy to pay $3.50.
 There are plenty of other options, though).

 The error angle you measured (indirectly) was actually twice as large as the real error.
 One problem is that the tangent curve is not generally a straight line, which means that the tangent of twice some angle is not the same as twice the tangent of that angle.
 That’s why the normal procedure would be to convert to angles, do the adding, subtracting, or multiplying, and then convert back to distances we can measure again.
 We were able to use the small angle exception, however.
-It turns out that for angles less than say 10°, the tangent curve IS pretty straight and the error introduced by taking our shortcut isn’t worth worrying about.
-That’s what we did, and that’s why the problem was so easy.
+It turns out that for angles less than, say 10°, the tangent curve IS pretty straight, and the error introduced by taking our shortcut isn’t worth worrying about.
+That’s what we did with the error angle, and that’s why the problem was so easy.
 That’s your math lesson of the

 day week .
 Let’s get back to work.